bytecodealliance/wasi-nn/assemblyScriptBlog.md

 # **Utilizing wasi-nn from AssemblyScript**
 JavaScript is one of the most popular programming languages today, and is used in a wide range of places outside the browser.
 A lot of what makes it popular is it's low entry barrier and abundance of ready to use libraries, making it easy to get started and make something great.
-However, due to the nature of being an interpreted language, its not always the most performant option, and often it can be difficult (or impossible) to access powerful low level capabilities.
+However, due to the nature of being a script language, its not always the most performant option, and often it can be difficult (or impossible) to access powerful low level capabilities.
 AssemblyScript and The [wasi-nn proposal](https://github.com/WebAssembly/wasi-nn) are geared towards alleviating these shortcomings.
 AssemblyScipt allows your JavaScript code to be compiled down to WebAssembly(WASM), which performs much closer to native speeds.
 And wasi-nn gives WebAssembly programs access to host-provided machine learning (ML) functions.
 Effectively this can give us the best of both worlds.
 The speed and security of native code, along with the simplicity and quick development provided by AssemblyScript.

 ## **Benefits of AssemblyScript**
 ---